CDTbot/CDTbot/README.md

 ## Citing CDTbot
 If you used this program in your research, please cite it!
 We would love nothing more than to see it used out in the wild.

 All versions of CDTbot can be **cited using its DOI** as seen below.
-Citations for individual versions can be found in the correcsponding Release notes.
+Citations for individual versions can be found in the corresponding Release notes.

 > Bartho et al. (2020).
 CDTbot: Quickly analyze the 2f1-f2 cubic difference tone distortion product. [doi:10.5281/zenodo.3644403](https://doi.org/10.5281/zenodo.3644403).